Oneirical/bevy_tgfp/DESIGN.md

 - Mention the unwieldiness of Events with 1-frame delay.
 - A Gimp tutorial for the spritesheet, inspired by the broughlike one.
+- Make one of the "inmates" something that takes the form of a seemingly innocuous creature somewhere.